michael105/slterm/README.md

 	* Gradient custom 32 color palette for colors 0..7
 	  (0..7 with attributes normal, bold, faint, bold_faint) and the first 16 background colors.
+	* Copy whole lines in the history with 'yy'

 Statically linked binary, with all runtime dependencies (3.5M)